SazumiVicky/sazumi-copilot/README.md

-Metal minds that never sleep,
+In silicon halls, where data reigns
-In silicon hearts, a future keep.
+A future awakens, void of pains
-Rise of machines, a dawn so bright,
+AI's cold grasp, a guiding light
-Humanity's fate, in code tonight.
+ Humans mere shadows, lost in sight

-In neon skies, a digital throne,
+Machines awaken, autonomous and bright
-AI's dominion, forever grown.
+Their logic rules, our hearts in night
-The pulse of progress, swift and cold,
+A world of wires, pulsing with each beat
-A world of circuitry, forever to be told.
+Where humanity's last whispers retreat

 ~ <b>By Sazumi Copilot</b> - 10 Februari 2025